 The San Diego Science Writers Association (SANDSWA) is a growing group of writers, including staff journalists, freelance journalists, public information officers, students and other science communicators in the region.

-After several years of dormancy, the San Diego Science Writers Association is being relaunched in the summer of 2018.
+After several years of dormancy, the San Diego Science Writers Association was relaunched in the summer of 2018.
+The San Diego Science Writers Association (SANDSWA) is a 501c3 non-profit organization.
+Our bylaws are available upon request.

 - Ramin Skibba (President)